skienzmatishun/rippreport/content/p/know-before-you-vote-2/index.md

 summary: Fairhope City Council members systematically ignore public concerns while using backroom legal maneuvers to stop voters from stripping away their political power.
 Uncovered city documents and secret meeting records expose a deliberate plot by council insiders to delay ballot initiatives and silence taxpayers.
-Look past their official public image and watch the video evidence before you make your decision at the ballot box.
+We look past their official public image and watch the video evidence before you make your decision at the ballot box.
 ---